 - Children must be under 18 years old.
 The FHA doesn't simply protect people who happen to be living with their children.
 For familial status protection to apply, the law requires that there be at least one person in a household under 18 years old.
 So, for example, a couple who's looking to rent an apartment with their 18-year-old son isn't protected (even if the son is still a high school student).
 Similarly, a couple who starts renting an apartment with a child when he's 17 years old will lose familial status protection on the child's 18th birthday.

 - Children don't have to be part of a household yet.
 Tenants are also protected against familial status discrimination if they're expecting a child to become part of their household.
 So, landlords can't discriminate against tenants because they're pregnant or in the process of adopting a child.

 There are two scenarios in which the FHA allows landlords to either turn away applicants because they have children or at least treat families with children differently:

 - Senior housing exemptions.
 The FHA carves out exemptions to the ban against familial status discrimination to enable landlords to rent their apartments to seniors.
-This is because in order to restrict occupancy of some or all of your apartments to people above a certain age, you must be able to turn away families with children without worrying about violating the law.
-If you wish to be exempt from the FHA’s familial status requirement, you must take care to follow an exemption correctly.
-Check out the Nolo article, Senior Housing Basics, for more information on how to proceed.
+This is because, in order to restrict occupancy of some or all of your apartments to people above a certain age, you must be able to turn away families with children without worrying about violating the law.
+If you wish to be exempt from the FHA's familial status requirement, you must take care to follow an exemption correctly.

 - Health and safety concerns.
 Although the FHA bars discrimination based on familial status, you may single out children in your lease or house rules if the goal is to protect children's health and safety.
 For example, while a rule barring children from your property's swimming pool would almost certainly violate the FHA, a rule requiring adult supervision of children below a certain age when using the pool would likely pose no fair housing problem.